SamanthaJaneDavidson/grrrrinder2/README.md

 <img src="https://img.shields.io/badge/License-MIT-ff69b4.svg">

 ---
 Grrrrr'inder is a pawsitively new way of connecting your furry friends with friends of their own.
 Here, you can set up doggy play dates with the click of a few buttons!
 As an owner, you must first create an account.
-Once that's done, you can create your pet's profile, add more dogs if they want to get in on the action as well, and ultimately reach out to another owner to set up your dog's pup play date.
+Once that's done, you can create your pet's profile, add more dogs if they want to get in on the action as well, and ultimately reach out to another owner to set up your dog's pup play date &#128054; .

 <!-- ![loginpage](./public/assets/images/logingiphy.gif) -->